Amazon S3 import formats for DynamoDB

 Note

-In the following example, an item from an Ion-formatted file has been formatted on multiple lines for the sake of readability.
+In the following example, we've formatted items from an Ion-formatted file on multiple lines to improve readability.